 They are so close that many visitors get them confused, but Moraine Lake is actually just outside Lake Louise, which is a lake and a village.
 Confusing, I know.
 Lake Louise is pretty stunning in its own right and well worth a visit.
 Again, get there early.
 I recommend the buffet breakfast at Chateau Lake Louise.
 Not cheap, but the view!
 Also, if you want to get your sweat on, the Plain of Six Glaciers hike starts at Lake Louise and your hard work will be rewarded.

-Image courtesy of my travel buddy and partner in crime Rachael Doyle.
+Image courtesy of Rachael Doyle.

 Banff National Park

 As we didn’t make it as far north as Jasper, most of our time in the Canadian Rockies was spent in Banff National Park.
 The park itself is pretty huge, and is one of the jewels in Canada’s crown.
 The country is well known for its incredible scenery, and much of the most recognisable is in Banff National Park.
 Banff village is also a pretty cool little place.
 It’s hugely popular in winter, as it’s close to a number of world-class ski resorts.
 Again, we missed the magical white stuff on this road trip, but it was still a pretty magical place in summer.

 Back on the British Columbia side of the Canadian Rockies is Yoho National Park.
 With some pretty impressive lakes and waterfalls, you could spend a lot of time exploring here.
 Lake O’Hara is so popular that visitor numbers are limited, meaning you need to book months in advance.
 We planned this trip a few weeks earlier, so we missed Lake O’Hara unfortunately.
 Emerald Lake and Takakkaw Falls still made Yoho National Park worth stopping, though.